On a critical acceleration scale of dark matter in Lambda-CDM and dynamical dark energy: Introduction

-The original modified Newtonian Dynamics (MOND) is a popular empirical model proposed to reproduce these astronomical observations without invoking the dark matter hypothesis \citep{Milgrom:1983-A-Modification-of-the-Newtonia}.
-Further developments were accomplished for the completeness of MOND.
-One example is the relativistic MOND \citep{Sanders:1997-A-stratified-framework-for-sca,Bekenstein:2004-Relativistic-gravitation-theor}.
-The basic idea of MOND is to introduce a critical scale of acceleration $a_{0} \approx 1.2\times 10^{-10} {m/s^{2} } $.
-The standard Newtonian mechanics $F=ma$ is recovered when acceleration $a\gg a_{0} $.
-While for "deep-MOND" regime with $a\ll a_{0}$, Newtonian mechanics should be modified to $F=m{a^{2} /a_{0} } $, i.e. the external force $F\propto a^{2} $.
-As an ad hoc empirically motivated theory, MOND successfully explains the shape of rotation curves \citep{McGaugh:1998-Testing-the-dark-matter-hypoth}, the baryonic Tully-Fisher relation \citep{McGaugh:2000-The-baryonic-Tully-Fisher-rela,Lelli:2019-The-baryonic-Tully-Fisher-rela}, and many other phenomena on galactic scale.
-This motivates the search of a fundamental origin of MOND paradigm.
+One problem in understanding the BTFR lies in the discrepancy between the scatter and the slope inferred from the model and those from observations \citep{Dutton:2012-The-Baryonic-Tully-Fisher-relation}.
+Furthermore, the BTFR obtained from $\Lambda$CDM simulations also shows a larger scatter than that of observations \citep{Dutton:2012-The-Baryonic-Tully-Fisher-relation}.
+Some recent simulations that account for stellar feedback processes have shown improved agreement.
+However, it remains challenging to understand the scaling and scatter of the Tully-Fisher relation \citep{DelPopolo:2017-Small-scale-problems-of-the,Famaey:2013-Challenges-fo-CDM-and-MOND}, as well as the origin of empirical acceleration $a_0$.

-In conventional wisdom, MOND is a competing empirical theory that potentially falsifies the dark matter hypothesis.
-In this paper, we propose that MOND can be an intrinsic feature of and consistent with the existence of dark matter.
-Instead of falsifying dark matter, MOND is an effective theory describing the dynamics of baryonic mass suspended in fluctuating dark matter fluid, which mimics the Brownian motion.
-The critical MOND acceleration is a natural result of acceleration fluctuation and energy cascade in the self-gravitating flow of dark matter.
-To explain this, we need to understand the nature of self-gravitating collisionless fluid dynamics (SG-CFD), a study for the motion of collisionless matter under its own gravity.
+Beyond the $\Lambda$CDM cosmology, an alternative interpretation resorts to the modification of gravity that might eliminate the need for dark matter for the mass discrepancy problem.
+The modified Newtonian dynamics (MOND) is an empirical model proposed to reproduce these astronomical observations without invoking the dark matter hypothesis \citep{Milgrom:1983-A-Modification-of-the-Newtonia}.
+The basic idea of MOND is to introduce a universal acceleration scale $a_{0} \approx 1.2\times 10^{-10} {m/s^{2} } $.
+Standard Newtonian mechanics $F=ma$ is recovered when acceleration $a\gg a_{0} $.
+For the so-called "deep-MOND" regime with $a\ll a_{0}$, Newtonian mechanics needs to be modified to $F=m{a^{2}/a_0} $, that is, the external force $F\propto a^2$.
+Section \ref{sec:8} provides more details on this ad hoc theory.
+MOND might explain the shape of the rotation curves \citep{McGaugh:1998-Testing-the-dark-matter-hypoth}, the baryonic Tully-Fisher relation \citep{McGaugh:2000-The-baryonic-Tully-Fisher-rela,Lelli:2019-The-baryonic-Tully-Fisher-rela}, and the tight correlation between the radial acceleration of the rotation curves and that of the observed baryons \citep{McGaugh:2016-Radial-Acceleration-Relation}.
+However, recent studies also suggest that $\Lambda$CDM is also consistent with the radial acceleration relation \citep{Keller:2017-CDM-is-Consistent-with-SPARC}.
+This motivates the search for a theory for the observed scaling ($v_{f} \propto M_b^{{1/4}}$) and the origin of the empirical acceleration $a_0$ within the $\Lambda$CDM paradigm.